balmjs/balm-ui/docs/scripts/docs/en/store/intro.md

 > New in 8.1.0

-A simple state management pattern.
+A simpler state management pattern.